 Mary Ting, COMPASSION: For the Animals Great and Small (2015)

 Milena Popov, Rain Dots (2014), Access Denied (2012), Side View (2009), Metamorphosis (2007).

 Karen Malpede, Playwright and Director of Extreme Whether (Theater for the New City, October 2-26, 2014).

-Lindsey Kaymen (Director of Environmental Health and Safety), “Environmental Justice Cafe” [film festival], April 28-30, 2014, John Jay College of Criminal Justice, New York, NY.
+Lindsey Kayman (Director of Environmental Health and Safety), “Environmental Justice Café” Annual Spring environmental documentary film festival at John Jay College of Criminal Justice, New York, NY.